 - First Street & Massachusetts Avenue NE Entrance.
 This entrance is on Level 2 of the museum.

-North Capitol Street Entrance via US Post Office.
+Currently, the lower level door is not available. - North Capitol Street Entrance via US Post Office.
 This entrance is on Level 1 of the museum.

 - Enter the North Capitol Street entrance of the Post Office and proceed all the way through the Post Office until you get to the far wall.